Aggebitter/TIG-PuLzEr/README.md

 -Help-
-To get a nice "space" between semi automatic and automatic mode, I put a gap in the range for tha potentiometer and why not use it for some basic help.
+To get a nice "space" between semi automatic and automatic mode, I put a gap in the range for tha potentiometer knob and why not use it for some basic help.

- * Left nobb:
+ * Left knob:

 Sets the lenght on each pulse.
 Notis that that the pulse lenght cant be longer than the pulse time and the software adjust it to be in range for